Estates Records Management

 To make this work, requires EVERYONE to play their part.
 All staff and consultants working with the Division, who create, receive and utilise records during their work have a responsibility towards records management.

-The following tabs give more information on the benefits of good records management and best practice guidance
+The following tabs give more information on Estates' records and filing procedures and the benefits of good records management.

 What information should I keep as a record?